senacor/Tutorials-Microservices/README.md

 ### Stage 12 - HAL (Hypertext Application Language)

-*Disclaimer: This stage is not implemented in code yet (you will not find a branch for this but you can do it on your own).*

 ####
 You understand how HAL and HATEOAS work together and how HAL can help you to design RESTful APIs in a standardized way.